-We introduce the Quantum Virtual Machine (QVM), a generic system for scalable, high-fidelity execution of large circuits on noisy and small QPUs by leveraging gate virtualization.
+We introduce the Quantum Gate Virtualization Machine (QVM), a generic system for the scalable, high-fidelity execution of large circuits on noisy and small QPUs by leveraging gate virtualization to enable the execution of circuits that neither QPUs nor classical computers could run alone.
 QVM extends the quantum circuit abstraction with the virtual circuit IR, which forms the foundation for the QVM Compiler-a modular compiler infrastructure for implementing a series of optimization passes to generate smaller, optimized fragments.
 These fragments are virtualized and executed using our QVM Runtime-a distributed and scalable system to execute and post-process the instantiated circuit fragments in a highly parallel manner on a distributed set of QPUs.
 Our evaluation on IBM's 7- and 27-qubit QPUs of QVM demonstrates practical scaling of circuits with sizes up to double the QPU capacity while significantly improving fidelity.